Beninix/CSC207-Project/README.md

 * Sandra wants to view the list of recipes in her virtual recipe collection.
 * Sandra wants to filter the list of recipes so that she can find [filtering categories from spoonacular – suggestions: ingredients, diets, calories, cooking time (max) recipes. (diets to add; cheap, sustainable)
 ### Team User Story
-* Sandra wants to select one recipe from the search results or recipe collection or calendar, so that she can view the full instructions and nutritional information.
+* Sandra wants to navigate through the application's functions so that she can access any function.

 ## Use Cases DRAFT
-### Search, filter, view recipes (Brandon)
+### Search, filter, view list of recipes (Brandon)
 (precondition: user is logged in)
 1. User selects "Search" navigation button.
 2. Search View is made viewable to user.